The Practical Kitchen

 Even my very first attempt at one-skillet cacio e pepe worked beautifully.
 That's how foolproof this recipe is.
 I was elated.

-• Pecorino Romano - The traditional cheese for cacio e pepe!
-I recommend buying a wedge or brick of it and grating it yourself.
-Pecorino Romano doesn't melt easily, so you want to make sure it's grated very finely.
+The traditional cheese for cacio e pepe is Pecorino Romano, and I usually buy a wedge or brick of it and grate it myself with a Microplane zester.
+Pecorino Romano doesn't melt easily, so I always want to make sure it's grated very finely.

 How to Make One Pan Cacio e Pepe

-It's best to have your cheeses grated, pepper cracked and measured, and water ready to go before you turn the stove on!
+I always start by prepping my ingredients.
+Once I start cooking, I know I'll need to stay pretty close to the stove to stir frequently.
+It's best to have the cheeses grated, pepper cracked and measured, and water ready to go before I turn the stove on!

-Melt butter over medium heat, then add the pepper and stir.
-It will fizz and bubble slightly as it blooms in the fat.
+The pepper will fizz and bubble slightly as it blooms in the fat.

-Bring the water to a boil and set a timer for the "al dente" cook time on the box (about 9-11 minutes, depending on the brand).
-Stir constantly as the water boils away and absorbs.
+Bring the water to a boil and set a timer for the "al dente" cook time on the box.
+Stir, stir, stir!

-Add the cheese in batches, stirring vigorously but gently to melt it into the pasta water.
+Add the cheese, stirring vigorously to melt it into the pasta water.

 It will look clumpy and stringy at first, but will eventually melt into a smooth sauce.

 Like I said, I have little patience for finicky recipes that require perfection.
 When I want a one pan recipe, I want something foolproof.
-And the method I settled on for this one pan cacio e pepe is basically that.
+And this really is foolproof.

 It may not be perfectly traditional, but it requires very little perfection to make a cheesy, peppery pasta dish that's nothing short of perfect.